Automattic/jetpack/readme.txt

 * PHP: resolve deprecation warnings in anticipation of PHP 7.4.
 * Related Posts: avoid conflicts with other plugins adding elements below the post content, especially when the AMP plugin is active on the site.
 * SSO: ensure that the Secure Sign In Form is displayed properly when using WordPress 5.3.
-* Twenty Twenty: Ensure full compatibility with the upcoming default theme.
 * Widgets: update deprecated option in the Facebook Page Plugin widget.
 * WordPress.com REST API: ensure compatibility with WordPress 5.3.